Trusted WordPress tutorials, when you need them most.

 # END WordPress

 We hope this article helped you install WordPress in a subdirectory.
-You may also want to see our ultimate step-by-step WordPress SEO guide for beginners.
+Next, you may want to see our guide on how to make a one-page website, or see our expert pick of the best drag and drop page builders.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.